Last updated on February 14th, 2019 at 09:25 am

 ATMs and Cash

 There are thousands of ATMs around the city so withdrawing money from your bank will not be a problem.
 Just take note of the fees they might charge you if you are a foreigner.
-It can be 200 pesos or 4 USD or higher.
+It can be 200 PHP or $4 USD or higher.
 It depends on your bank and the bank you are withdrawing from.

 If you want to avoid this fee from withdrawal of money, no worries because there are also a lot of money exchangers in Manila.
 Read our blog post about how much you need when travelling in the Philippines.